cloudfoundry/routing-release/docs/golang1.15-remove-x509ignoreCN=0-flag-certificates-now-require-SANs.md

 # golang 1.15 X.509 CommonName deprecation

-This doc helps operators understand why certificates used by  gorouter to serve TLS traffic must contain at least one Subject Alternative Name (SAN).
+This doc helps operators understand why certificates used by network Load Balancers and the gorouter to serve TLS traffic must contain at least one Subject Alternative Name (SAN).

 ## 🔥 Version
 This deprecation is firmly observed in [0.215.0](https://github.com/cloudfoundry/routing-release/releases/tag/0.215.0).